aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Outcome**
 This project delivers a robust solution for real-time license plate detection and recognition, suitable for security and traffic systems.

-For more details and hands-on experience, visit the **[Real-Time License Plate Detection Using YOLOv8 and OCR Model](https://www.aionlinecourse.com/ai-projects/playground/real-time-license-plate-detection-using-yolov8-and-ocr-model)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.
+For more details and hands-on experience, visit the **[Real-Time License Plate Detection Using YOLOv8 and OCR Model](https://www.aionlinecourse.com/ai-projects/playground/real-time-license-plate-detection-using-yolov8-and-ocr-model)** on AI Projects.

 #### **Key Features Include**
 ---